ssemihyyavuz/cv-analyzer/README.md

    cd cv-analyzer && npm install
    ```

-2. Check that your `.env` file contains a valid Google Gemini API key
+2. Check that your `.env` file contains a valid MISTRAL API key

 3. Try restarting both the frontend and backend servers:
    ```